Day Programs

 Animal Care

 Since the very beginning, the Barn has been the heart of Bittersweet Farms.
-Today, the Bittersweet Barn is home to mini horses, chickens, ducks, goats, sheep, and rabbits!
+Today, the Bittersweet Barn is home to mini horses, chickens, ducks, goats, and cats!
 Participants in the Animal Care program are responsible for feeding, watering, grooming, cleaning stalls, and exercising the animals.
 They also assist with routine Barn maintenance tasks, animal health inspections and veterinary visits, and more.

 Creative Arts